isathar/Blender_UE4_VectorFieldEditor/README.md

 ## Changelog:

+- ***v1.1.2*** (current):
+   - added support for selecting a physics preset to edit particle physics settings easily for selected vector field
+   - new presets can be added/removed
+   - export should now work with any part of the vector field selected (or both)

 - ***v1.0.1*** (current):
   - renamed curve path tool to Wind Curve Force
   - added editor for created curve wind force strength, distance + falloff